-We’re excited to announce our second virtual edition!
-The program takes place from mid-January to the end of May 2021.
+Our second virtual edition takes place from mid-January to the end of May 2021.

-Applications open on 15 November 2020.
-If we can help you clarify and advance your career goals, we would love to receive your application!
+If we can help you clarify and advance your career goals, we would love to receive your application.

 Apply if you want to . . .